 - Back up valuable data on a scheduled basis.
-Data backup needs to happen as frequently as possible to minimize the risk to the you and the university in the event of theft or loss of your laptop.
-The information or 'knowledge' that is stored on the computer is more valuable than the computer itself.
+Data backup needs to happen as frequently as possible to minimize the risk to you and the university in the event of theft or loss of your laptop.
+The information that is stored on the computer is more valuable than the computer itself.
 Make sure, though, that any backups containing sensitive data are protected; encrypted, locked in a secure location, etc.

 - Understand the dangers of pirated software and file sharing.
 Not only is it illegal, but pirated software can increase susceptibility to viruses, trojans and other attacks, many of which are used to steal data from your computer.

 - Stay informed.
 Continue to educate yourself on the tools and techniques used today by cyber criminals as well as the latest scams and other security risks to university data.

 - Don't rely on laptop recovery software/services to protect your data.
 Though such software and services do have success stories, there are too many ways around such systems for you to depend on them.